oeserha/RecipeRecommender/README.md

   - User requests are embedded along with user info to find recipes to recommend
   - Personalized Results are returned to the user

 ### New Service Used
 - Pinecone vector DB
+- EventBridge: used to trigger certain events, such as redoing model selection when triggered by model monitor or to re-embedding recipes based on new model

 ### Scaling Our Project
 Describe how architecture would change